-Pumpkin seeds -- and the flesh of the fruit from which they come -- provide perfectly safe treats for birds.
+Pumpkin seeds — and the flesh of the fruit from which they come — are perfectly safe treats for birds.
 Most seed-eating birds seem to enjoy the nutritious seeds.
+Roasting pumpkin seeds for birds is an easy way to add additional vitamins to a bird's diet and use up pumpkin 'guts.'
 Even so, consult your veterinarian before making substantial changes to your pet's diet.

-Raw pumpkin provides an excellent source of Vitamin A and a minor source of Vitamin C, making it a wholesome -- if low calorie -- addition to your birds' diet.
-The seeds pack a more significant caloric punch, as each ounce of kernels contains about 7 grams of protein and 13 grams of fat, yielding a hefty 151 calories in the same volume.
-Pumpkin seeds also contain important nutrients and minerals, including iron, magnesium, phosphorus and manganese.
+Raw pumpkin provides an excellent source of vitamin A and a minor source of vitamin C, making it a wholesome — if low calorie — addition to your birds' diet.
+The seeds pack a more significant caloric punch, because 100 grams (3.5 ounces) of kernels contains about 5 milligrams (.00017 ounces) of protein and 21 grams (.75 ounces) of fat, yielding 127 calories in the same volume.
+Pumpkin seeds also contain important nutrients and minerals, including iron, magnesium, phosphorus, and manganese.

 Because they are popular among humans, many grocery stores carry pumpkin seeds.
-It is important though to purchase unprocessed seeds, which do not have any added salt, seasonings or other additives.
+However, it is important to purchase unprocessed seeds, which do not have any added salt, seasonings, or other additives.
 Additionally, many pet and wild-bird stores sell pumpkin seeds or carry seed mixes that contain pumpkin seeds.
-Both sources are ideal, as they are usually ready to use straight from the bag and do not require any further preparation.
+Both sources are ideal, because they are usually ready to use straight from the bag and do not require any further preparation.